Palestinian Christians: In Israel

+Gaza war (2023–present)

+Since the start of the ongoing Gaza war in October 2023, there have been several incidents involving Palestinian Christians in the Gaza Strip, most notably the Church of Saint Porphyrius airstrike and the killing of two Catholic women by an Israeli sniper in the Holy Family Parish in northern Gaza.

+Meanwhile, in the West Bank, there is an ongoing struggle between the Christian Kisiya family and Israeli settlers attempting to confiscate their land in Beit Jala since July 2024.
+Another flashpoint was the June 2025 Israeli settler attack on the Christian village of Taybeh.
+In July 2025, Israeli forces once again targeted the Holy Family Church in Gaza City which resulted in two deaths.

 Political and ecumenical issues

 The mayors of Ramallah, Birzeit, Bethlehem, Zababdeh, Jifna, Ein 'Arik, Aboud, Taybeh, Beit Jala and Beit Sahour are Christians.
 The Governor of Tubas, Marwan Tubassi, is a Christian.
 The former Palestinian representative to the United States, Afif Saffieh, is a Christian, as is the ambassador of the Palestinian Authority in France, Hind Khoury.
 The Palestinian women's football team has a majority of Muslim girls, but the captain, Honey Thaljieh, is a Christian from Bethlehem.
 Many of the Palestinian officials such as ministers, advisers, ambassadors, consulates, heads of missions, PLC, PNA, PLO, Fateh leaders and others are Christians.
 Some Christians were part of the affluent segments of Palestinian society that left the country during the 1948 Arab–Israeli War.
 In West Jerusalem, over 50% of Christian Palestinians lost their homes to the Israelis, according to the historian Sami Hadawi.